Sandy593/Covid19_Forecast/README.md

 2️⃣ Seasonality & Future Trends

 	COVID-19 could follow a seasonal pattern like influenza.
 	Future waves may coincide with flu season, requiring annual booster shots.

 3️⃣ Vaccination & Boosters Remain Key

 	Future waves are likely but manageable.
 	Vaccination, early detection, and treatments will minimize impact.

 ---
 ## 🎯 **Conclusion**

 ✅ Future waves are possible but will likely be less severe & more predictable.

-✅ COVID-19 is transitioning into an endemic virus, requiring seasonal management like the flu.

 ✅ Vaccination, early detection, and treatments will remain critical in mitigating impact.
 ---